sage-code/maj/verbs.md

 ## Imperative proposition

-For imperative form of verb, you change coda to "h":
+For imperative form of verb, you change coda to "h" but the suffix will specify also the time.

 * dovu = must/mandatory
 * dygu = talk